hmans/miniplex/README.md

 ## Basic Usage

 Miniplex can be used in any JavaScript or TypeScript project, regardless of which extra frameworks you might be using.
-Some optional React glue is provided, but let's talk about framework-less usage first.
+Some React glue is provided out of the box, but let's talk about framework-less usage first.

 ### Typing your Entities (optional)